 Where it is management's assessment that the outcome cannot be reliably quantified or is uncertain the claims are disclosed as contingent liabilities unless the likelihood of an adverse outcome is remote.
-Such liabilities are disclosed in the notes but are not provided for in the financial statements.
+Such liabilities are disclosed in the notes but are not provided for in the financial statements

 When considering the classification of a legal or tax cases as probable, possible or remote there is judgement involved.
-This pertains to the application of the legislation, which in certain cases is based upon management's interpretation of country specific tax.
+This pertains to the application of the legislation, which in certain cases is based upon management's interpretation of country specific tax law, in particular India, and the likelihood of settlement.
+Management uses in-house and external legal professionals to inform their decision.